Audumbar25/University_Website/README.md

 # University_Website
-University_Website Using html,css and js
+University_Website Using HTML,CSS and JS.

 College University Website is a dynamic, multi-page application crafted using HTML, CSS, JavaScript, and Bootstrap technologies.
 It serves as an interactive platform offering comprehensive details about